isabellaambrosio/groupTravelApp/README.md

 		- routes
 		- config / models folders initialized by sequelize
 		- schema of dummy data
+		    - need our comments
+		    - need data in data set
-		- link our database to handlebars and display data
+		- link our database

 	- Once we have basic layout and our api's going...
 		- settup click handlers for all buttons
 			- we need one to be able to create posts
 			- we need to be able to query

+    - need to reference city name to get all comments reference our db
+    - need need country name to reference the dataset

+we are polar-brushlands in heroku